Grand Staircase-Escalante National Monument Day Hikes

 Having the largest land area of all U.S. National Monuments, Grand Staircase-Escalante will give you plenty to explore.
 It's also one of the more remote and undeveloped outdoor areas to see.
 If you're looking for picnic tables, restrooms and water fountains, this is not the location for you.
 But, if you're looking to get off the grid - this is all you!
 Since this location is that much more remote, I wanted to start with a few tips to make your trip easier:

-- Bring a GPS unit and a backup.
+Bring a GPS unit.
 If you're lucky you'll see a trailhead sign, but in most cases you won't.
-Once you get on the trail, there is no signage and you might come across some cairns (human made stack of stones that hikers leave to let the next person know where the trail is), but you might not.
+Once you get on the trail, there is no signage and you might come across some cairns (stack of stones that hikers leave to let the next person know where the trail is), but you might not.
 I've used and recommend the Garmin Oregon 750t.
 I've included files for your GPS in this trip guide that you can download.
 You must put them into the GPX folder of your GPS.

-- One of the best general, overall maps you can use to find trailheads will be from the Escalante Interagency Visitor Center (755 W. Main St., Escalante, UT 84726 (435) 826-5499, open 8:00 AM - 4:30 PM.
+One of the best general, overall maps you can use to find trailheads will be from the Escalante Interagency Visitor Center: 755 W. Main St., Escalante, UT 84726 (435) 826-5499, open 8:00 AM - 4:30 PM.
 They're also a great resource to check in with regarding road and trail conditions.
 Another good map to have is through an app called Maplets.
 It'll cost you a few bucks, but you can download and even request GPS enabled maps including one for this monument.
 These maps will work without a cell signal using the GPS in your phone.
-However, this will not be sufficient as a backup for a GPS.

 Jacob Hamblin Arch (part of Coyote Gulch): There are multiple ways to get here - Red Well, Hurricane Wash, Fortymile Ridge and a few others.
 I would highly recommend making this one a backpacking trip.
 There are some amazing camp sites down there, a good water source, and views & exploring for days.
 I chose to get there as a day hike from Hurricane Wash.
 The round trip hiking distance to the arch from Hurricane Wash is about 12.5 miles.
 If you still have the energy once you get there, hike a few more miles to see the Coyote Natural Bridge.
 The trailhead for Hurricane Wash is 33 miles down Hole-in-the-Rock-Road from Route 12.
 You can download my GPS track for this hike HERE.